appium/appium-inspector/README.md

 Appium Inspector is released in two formats:

 1. As a desktop app for macOS, Windows, and Linux.
 You can get the most recent published version of this app at the [Releases](https://github.com/appium/appium-inspector/releases) section of this repo.
 Simply grab the appropriate version for your OS and follow standard installation procedures (but see the note below for macOS).
 2. As a [web application](https://inspector.appiumpro.com), hosted by [Appium Pro](https://appiumpro.com).
 (It's currently a [known issue](https://github.com/appium/appium-inspector/issues/103) that the web version does not work on Safari).
+Please make sure to read the note below on CORS as well.

 Both apps have the exact same set of features, so you might find that simply opening the web version is going to be easier and save you on disk space (and you can keep multiple tabs open!).